manishsindur/manishsindur/README.md

 ## Hey there 👋
 ### New to coding
-- Exploring
+🛠️ My current focus is on building and refining static web page projects. <br>
-- Learning JS
+🌱 Learning JS